A city by the sea and a land of quality rice and sake

 Niigata and the sea

 Life in Niigata City is closely tied to its coastal location on the Sea of Japan.
-To the north of Niigata City lies Sasagawanagare, a coastline section where surfers and beach lovers flock in the summertime.
+To the north of Niigata City lies Sasagawanagare, a coastline section where beach lovers flock in the summertime.

 Rice is the local star